tal1234l/workflow/README.md

-# Workflows Course
+# Workflows - Seed project

-This project is an example of workflow management for a lynda.com course.
+This project is a seed project for larger projects
+It includes automation for development and production of large web applications